 There are three types of format for magnetic tape systems: LTO, which is an open format, and the two independent formats each developed by IBM and Oracle.

-IBM's 3592 TS series and Oracle's T10000 series tape drives are currently in development.
-They have their own standards and feature large capacity, high transfer speeds, and high reliability, etc.
+IBM's 3592 TS series and Oracle's T10000 series tape drives developed.
+They have their own standards and feature large capacity, high transfer speeds, and high reliability, etc. Magnetic tape media is developed for each drive.
+It is not compatible with each other, but compatibility is maintained among several generations.
+In addition, when older generation tape media is formatted with newer generation tape drives, the recording capacity of the media is increased.

 LTO (Linear Tape Open)

-LTO (Linear Tape Open) is a magnetic tape storage technology established jointly by Hewlett-Packard, IBM, and Quantum in 1997, as a new open standards alternative to the proprietary magnetic tape formats that were available at the time.
-This open standard has been recognized for its compatibility and reliability and is now the most common magnetic tape device world wide.
-Since it’s a open format, LTO is widely used with small and large computer systems.
+LTO is a magnetic tape storage technology established jointly by Hewlett-Packard, IBM, and Quantum in 1997.
+Its open standard has been recognized for its compatibility and reliability and is now the most popular magnetic tape device worldwide.

 ● LTO Standards and Roadmap